Charl-AI/bmon/README.md

 ## Roadmap

 Short term:
- - Add network and disk metrics
  - Improve table alignment and sizing
  - Write bottleneck diagnosis document explaining how to use the metrics to find problems in typical training pipelines
  - Add bottleneck diagnoses from the document to the automatic bottneck inference feature
+ - Find a way to monitor network metrics

 Long term:
  - Allow for outputs other than just printing (e.g. to csv/json/sqlite)